jutytu/Higgs-transformers/transformer_v3/transformer_v3.md

 |---|---|
 | ![phi reco](transformer_v3_results/phi1_reco.png) | ![phi regr](transformer_v3_results/phi1_regr.png) |

 Both reconstructed and regressed angular variables are close to the generated ones, confirming that the tau directions were already well estimated.
-We observe nonetheless that the regressed distribution overlaps better with the generated one than the reconstructed distribution.
+We observe nonetheless that the reconstructed distribution overlaps better with the generated one than the regressed distribution (it might be better to continue with regressing the transverse component only).

 ## Summary